iamqaasim/Programing_Projects/Advanced/README.md

 # Introduction
 These projects are for those programers who have a solid understanding of the world of programing (UX/UI design, Frontend, Backend, DevOps) and want to sharpen their skills.
-Although you might not need help in project search, this could be useful when transitioning to a diffeerent field your not familiar with.
+Although you might not need help in project search, this could be useful when transitioning to a diffeerent field that you're not familiar with.

 # Learning Objectives